The Paleo Diet: A Brief Overview

 What Foods are Included in the Paleo Diet?

-• High quality sources of protein such as meat, fowl and seafood;
+High quality sources of protein like meat, fowl and seafood;

-• Healthy fats such as nuts, avocados, olive oil and coconut
+Healthy fats like nuts, avocado, grass-fed beef tallow, butter/ghee from grass-fed cattle, olive oil and coconut

 How Will You Feel Eating a Paleo Diet?

-Meals high in protein and good fats tend to lead to a feeling of satiety much longer than eating the government recommended “low fat, high carb” diet.
+Meals high in protein and good fats tend to lead to a feeling of satiety for much longer.
+This is in contrast to eating the government recommended “low fat, high carb” diet.
 Thus, you will stay fuller longer and consume fewer calories overall as a result.
 My personal experience has been that I am simply not hungry eating this way.
 You may have a similar epiphany realizing you do not have to go around hungry to be fit and lean.

 What Types of Foods are Not Part of the Paleo Way of Eating?

 We do need to discuss the foods that should be eliminated when eating Paleo.
-The Paleo Diet advocates the removal of grains (including corn), legumes (including soy and peanuts), dairy, processed sugar and trans, hydrogenated and other highly processed oils.
+The Paleo Diet advocates the removal of grains (including corn) and legumes (including soy and peanuts).
+It also suggests cutting out dairy, processed sugar, and trans, hydrogenated, and other highly processed oils.
 Future posts will get into more detail about why these foods should be avoided.
 But for now suffice it to say eating protein, veggies, fruits and good fats simply provides much more nutrient density.

 What is Wrong with the Standard American Diet?

 The U.S. government advocates 6-11 servings per day of grains.
-But grains, especially grains containing gluten such as wheat, barley and rye, are gut irritants.
+But grains, especially grains containing gluten like wheat, barley and rye, are gut irritants.
 Gut lining irritation keeps us from properly digesting our food and can lead to inflammation in our bodies.
-Inflammation is the root cause of many of our “diseases of civilization” and eating processed foods alters our hormone levels in detrimental ways.
+Inflammation is the root cause of many of our “diseases of civilization.”
+Processed foods alter our hormone levels in harmful ways.
 Eating grains and sugars causes insulin levels to spike which, over time, can lead to diabetes.
-When you eat processed foods you are putting yourself at a much higher risk for autoimmune diseases, cancer and the like.
+When you eat processed foods, you increase your risk for autoimmune diseases.
+You also raise the likelihood of cancer and similar conditions.

 Try Eating Paleo for Thirty Days

 (Check out the Strictly Paleo Plan for help) It is not as difficult as you think.
 There are lots of good resources for recipes that exist in cookbooks and online.
-(Check out a few of my recipes here) See how you feel after thirty days of strict paleo eating and then reassess.
-Read about continuing to eating in the “Paleo Template” which gets into foods to add back in after your initial 30 days.
+(Check out a few of my recipes here) Try eating strictly paleo for thirty days.
+See how you feel and then reassess.
+Read about continuing with the “Paleo Template.”
+This gets into foods to add back in after your first 30 days.